DG1001/NortixMail/README.md

 2. Enter the destination email address
 3. The email will be forwarded with "Fwd:" prefix and original content

+## Forwarded Message Details 📨
+- Body: includes a summary block with:
+  - Original destination: the exact address that received the mail (e.g., `info@sensem.de`)
+  - Original recipients: shown when the original message had multiple recipients (To/Cc/Bcc)
+  - Subject and original HTML content
+- Headers:
+  - `X-Original-To`: always set to the original destination address
+  - `X-Original-Rcpt`: set to a comma-separated list of original recipients when more than one
+- Domain source: we derive the original destination domain from the actual inbound recipient address.
+If unavailable, we fall back to the TLS certificate CN (if present) or `localhost`.

 ## Viewing Sent Emails 📤
 1. In the main interface, click the **"Sent"** tab
 2. View all emails sent from the selected disposable address